Flora Karimova: 1960s musical history

-Although Karimova began her professional music career in 1954, by singing Indian's marvels series music, (composed by Shafiga Akhundova) she became popular in the 1960s.
+Although Karimova began her professional music career in 1954, by singing Indian's marvel series music, (composed by Shafiga Akhundova) she became popular in the 1960s.
 In the early 1960s, Karimova started her career by singing Fikrat Amirov's songs.
 She also performed in the ensemble choir of Medical University.
 After 1962, she was invited for the second time to sing in a film, "Boyuk Dayaq."
 Karimova sang "Perishanin mahnisi" composed by Fikrat Amirov.
 Subsequently, she continued to cover professional songs by popular composers, including, Fikrat Amirov (Sevil Operasi), Seid Rustamov, Rauf Hajiyev, Tofig Bakikhanov, Aghabajy Rzayeva, Tofiq Ahmedov, Alakbar Taghiyev, Tamilla Mammadzade, Shafiqa Axundova, Ramiz Mustafayev, Suleyman Asgerov, Safar Sheykhov, Tofig Guliyev, Ramiz Mustafayev, and her first husband, Prof. Doctor Ibrahim Topchubashov (İbrahim Topçubaşov).
 The next significant proposal was made by Bahram Mansurov, who persuaded Karimova to perform the Leyla role on "Leyla and Majnun Opera" in Opera and Ballet Theater.
 Although Flora khanum rejected at first, Mr. Mansurov insisted her to play the role, preparing her himself.
 In 1966, she appeared on the stage of Opera and Ballet whose proponent was Arif Babayev.
 Arif Babayev started his professional career playing Majnun sharing stage with Karimova at that time.
 This drew millions of audience to watch first ever history in Leyla & Majnun with great passion and excitement, enjoying Opera in Flora Karimova's 4 octave voice.
 This event became one of the most successful performances for "Leyla and Majnun Opera."
 Upon realizing her Pop-rock vocal voice was tuning out in favor of national mugham style, she stopped altogether and left the theater for good after 8 times of performing "Leyla and Majnun."

 Performing "Leyla and Majnun" launched her into fame and popularity.
 Her reputation dramatically increased and drew more attention and adoration.
-Flora Karimova had a unique and cute laugh adored by millions of her followers and poets were devoted to her kind and lively laugh.
+Flora Karimova had a unique and cute laugh adored by millions of her followers, and poets were devoted to her kind and lively laugh.
 Tofig Guliyev composed "Sən mənimsən mən sənin" (You are mine and İ am yours) for her and asked her to sing it.